astronomer/docs/learn/airflow-dbt.md

 :::info

 The DbtTaskGroup class populates an Airflow task group with Airflow tasks created from dbt models inside of a normal DAG.
-To directly define a full DAG containing only dbt models use the `DbtDag` class, as shown in the [Cosmos documentation](https://astronomer.github.io/astronomer-cosmos/dbt/usage.html#full-dag).
+To directly define a full DAG containing only dbt models use the `DbtDag` class, as shown in the [Cosmos documentation](https://astronomer.github.io/astronomer-cosmos/getting_started/astro.html).

 :::

 Congratulations!
 You've run a DAG using Cosmos to automatically create tasks from dbt models.
-Cosmos is under active development.
-You can learn more about it in the [Cosmos documentation](https://astronomer.github.io/astronomer-cosmos/index.html).
+You can learn more about how to configure Cosmos in the [Cosmos documentation](https://astronomer.github.io/astronomer-cosmos/index.html).

 ## Alternative ways to run dbt Core with Airflow